 You'll only need a few simple ingredients to make these delicious ribs.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-Smoked salt and black pepper: You can get smoked salt on Amazon (I included a link in the recipe card below).
-It greatly enhances the flavor of this dish.
+- Smoked salt and black pepper: You can get smoked salt on Amazon.
+It greatly enhances the flavor of the ribs and gives them that smoky flavor that you would typically get when using a smoker.

-For the homemade barbecue sauce: tomato paste, balsamic vinegar, smoked salt, black pepper, garlic powder, smoked paprika, and maple syrup.
+- Tomato paste, balsamic vinegar, smoked salt, black pepper, garlic powder, smoked paprika, and maple syrup (real or sugar-free).

 Instructions

 Your first step is to spray the ribs with oil and lightly season them with salt and pepper.
-Then bake them for one hour in a 275°F oven.
+Bake them for one hour in a 275°F oven.

 After one hour, brush the ribs with a third of the barbecue sauce and return them to the oven for one more hour.